Can employers monitor my communications?

-So far in this evidence section, we have focussed on what evidence you the employee can collect in building a case against your employer, and the forms of evidence that can legally be used to substantiate your claim.
-Here we look at what means employers can use to collect evidence about you, in order to substantiate their own case, or to defend themselves against your claims.
-To help with this, we use a case study drawn from an actual Employment tribunal case.
+There are various means that employers can use to collect evidence about you, in order to substantiate their own case, or to defend themselves against your claims.
+To exemplify this, here’s a short case study drawn from an actual employment tribunal case.

-The key question that the Garamukanwa v Solent NHS case gives rise to is this: can your employer check your emails?
-As the case study exemplifies, the short answer is ‘yes, if they are sent from your work email and impact on work related matters’.
+The key question that the Garamukanwa v Solent NHS case below raises is this: can your employer check your emails?
+As the case study exemplifies, the short answer is: ‘yes, if they are sent from your work email and impact on work-related matters’.

-During the proceedings he unsuccessfully argued that his employer had breached Article 8 of the Human Rights Act by looking into matters purely related to his private life.
+The claimant brought a claim for unfair dismissal in the employment tribunal.
+During the proceedings, he unsuccessfully argued that his employer had breached Article 8 of the Human Rights Act by looking into matters purely related to his private life.

 Article 8 of the European Convention on Human Rights enshrines the right to privacy.
 It states that “Everyone has the right to respect for his private and family life, his home and his correspondence”.

-The Employment Appeals Tribunal decided that Article 8 was not breached (on the facts of this case) by an employer investigating emails.
-It considered that Article 8 was not breached on the basis that the emails had a potential impact on work, and dealt, at least in part, with work related matters.
+The Employment Appeals Tribunal decided that Article 8 was not breached (on the facts of this case) by the employer investigating emails and on the basis that the emails had a potential impact on work, and dealt, at least in part, with work-related matters.

 It is important to note that Article 8 does extend to protect private correspondence and communications and, potentially, emails sent at work where there is reasonable expectation of privacy.